morganbengtsson/rpn/README.rst

   ./rpn.rb

-You can also calculate expressions with an input file as so:
+You can also calculate expressions with an input file like so:

 .. code-block:: bash